 Do Not Drop Deads

 Several anglers think that large flatheads can eat almost anything.
-Flathead catfish usually scavenge and are not picky when it comes to their bait or food.
+Flathead catfish usually scavenge and are not picky regarding their bait or food.
 However, this is only applicable to small flatheads when fishing.
 Young ones’ weigh only a few pounds and get attracted to chicken livers, stink baits, crawfish, worms and bait like live fish on a line.

-However, if you seek heavyweight flathead fish, remember, these baits will not work or for all species of fish.
+However, if you seek heavyweight flathead fish, remember these baits will not work for all fish species.
 They don’t eat invertebrates for dinner; water temperature may differ in how the flatheads eat.
 The bait for a giant flathead is another live fish.
 Consequently, it would be best if you used that to entice them.
-Some of the right choices are suckers, chubs, goldfish, carp, sunfish, and bullheads.
+Some right choices are suckers, chubs, goldfish, carp, sunfish, and bullheads.
 Know this could be different when fishing a lake versus a channel versus a river.

 What to do with flathead catfish?

-Flathead catfish are a favored freshwater fish among amateur anglers and even professional anglers alike.
+Flathead catfish are a favored freshwater fish among amateur and professional anglers.
 Let’s cover a favorite native species to North America; this cat is found in less than favorable underwater environments.

 Keep Things Clean

-Flathead catfish can taste and smell specific compounds in water even if they are present in smaller quantities.
-It can be a good thing as it will help in zeroing in on the bait when fishing.
-However, make sure that you observe how you handle items like sunscreen, gasoline, insect repellant, and tobacco.
-It can send them scurrying away from the most attractive big fish catching baits.
+Flathead catfish can taste and smell specific compounds in water, even in smaller quantities.
+It can be a good thing as it will help zero in on the bait when fishing.
+However, ensure you observe how you handle items like sunscreen, gasoline, insect repellant, and tobacco.
+It can scare them away from the most attractive big fish-catching baits.